newrelic/newrelic_dotnet_sdk/README.md

 * Your plugin was written with the .NET SDK.
 * Your plugin is packaged using the tar.gz compression protocol.
 * Your executable program is named 'plugin.exe' and is located in the root of your plugin folder.
-* Plugin configuration is read from 'plugin.json' file in the './config'.
+* Plugin configuration is read from 'plugin.json' file in the '.\config'.
 * You do not use any relative references in your code.
-* Your plugin contains a 'plugin.template.json' and a 'newrelic.template.json' file in the './config' directory.
+* Your plugin contains a 'plugin.template.json' and a 'newrelic.template.json' file in the '.\config' directory.

 Once your plugin is NPI-compatible from a code perspective, place it somewhere that is accessible for consumers to download.
-Most customers add the compressed distributable to a 'dist' folder in their Github repository.
+Most customers add the compressed distributable to a 'dist' folder in their GitHub repository.
 From there, go through our publisher flow and be sure to mark your plugin for "NPI" distribution.

 #### Next Steps ####